enrique-lozano/ID3-Tags-and-mp3-Fixer/README.md

 - **input_path**: Folder from which the mp3 files will be read.
 Defaults to "input"

 - **output_path**: Folder in which the new fixed mp3 files will be downloaded.
-If this directory does not exist, it will be createdDefaults to "output"
+If this directory does not exist, it will be created.
+Defaults to "output"

 - **id3_version**: Version of ID3 to use for the metadata.
 Check https://en.wikipedia.org/wiki/ID3 for more info